Unconditional Love vs Being a Doormat - Where to Draw the Line?

-Sadhguru and Bollywood actress Juhi Chawla discuss unconditional love, devotion, and whether one might end up becoming a doormat.
-Where does one draw the line?
+Former Miss India and Hindi movie actress, Juhi Chawla asks Sadhguru about unconditional love, devotion, whether one might end up becoming a doormat and where does one draw the line?

 Juhi Chawla: Sadhguru, where and how do we draw the line between unconditional love and becoming a doormat?

 Similarly, we have arrangements to fulfill our physical, emotional, and economic needs in a more aesthetic manner.
 I’m not saying this is right or wrong – this is a fact of life.
 For domestic purposes – for two people to live together, to fulfill their needs, to produce children, to raise them, a domestic level of love is enough.
 Not many people are capable or ready to have a kind of love affair that will make two lives into one and bring them to an ultimate union.

 Unconditional love – A Path to Ultimate Union

 Two actually becoming one in experience needs something more.
 Most people are competent of using love to fulfill the domestic needs, but they are not ready to go beyond that, to something like unconditional love.
 Both have to be ready.
 When one is ready and the other is not, or one is making an effort and the other doesn’t, it may feel like one is becoming a doormat, like one is being exploited.
 But one who is longing to become love as a way of ultimate union should not be bothered about becoming a doormat or whatever.